 Shelham 3 Blade Clasp Knife

 Sheldon and Hammond a major cutlery importer in to Australia supplied the Australian Defence Forces with the Shelham marked stainless steel 3 blade clasp knife for many years.
 They also distributed the same knife without any military marks or NSN.
-These clasp knives were readily available in a variety of outlets.
+These clasp knives were readily available in a variety of outlets and sold as a Yachts Mans Knife.
 These knives were marked Japan and Shelham on the tang.

 Other Japanese 3 Blade Clasp Knives